hypatia-software-org/hypatia-engine/CONTRIBUTING.md

   * Before anything is merged to `develop` you need at least one person to approve the change in a pull request.
 The convention for showing approval for a commit is giving your thumbs-up :+1:, hopefully with a comment.
-  * Complete repository review is required to merge back to `master`, this means a pull request requiring the approval and input of (hopefully) all contributors.
+  * Complete repository review is required to merge `develop` to `master`, this means a pull request requiring the approval and input of (hopefully) all contributors.
 Also, changes must first be tested in all supported platforms.
-This refers to `develop` merging to `master` for a new release.
+This refers to

 ## Git